-The 2016-17 season marks the 16th for Kathy Lanese as cross country and track coach at Case Western Reserve.
-She has led the Spartan cross country teams for the past 15 years and served as an assistant for the track & field program for nine.
+The 2017-18 season marked the 16th for Kathy Lanese as cross country and track coach at Case Western Reserve.
+She has led the Spartan cross country teams for the past 16 years and served as an assistant for the track & field program for ten.

 The longest tenured female coach at the university, Lanese was appointed for her second stint at CWRU on June 5, 2001.
 Until 2006, she also served as head coach for the women’s track & field team.